Travelogger

 Before your trip:

-Pack light – this may be challenging, especially for the ladies.
+• Pack light – this may be challenging, especially for the ladies.
 But it’s basic common sense: the less baggage you have, the less time and effort you’ll need during check-in.
-Packing light will also ensure you won’t go over your baggage limit, otherwise, it’ll cost …
+Packing light will also ensure you won’t go over your baggage limit, otherwise, it’ll cost you time and money.

 Visiting Santa Claus Town